 On April 21, 2021, Sophos introduced the new XGS Firewall Series.
-This is considered to be the successor to the XG Firewall series, which will be discontinued by the end of 2021 at the latest.
+This is the successor to the XG Firewall series.
+The XG series is End-of-Sale.
+The countdown to the End-of-Life date for the XG series has begun.
+At the end of March 2025, the Sophos XG Firewall hardware will be End-of-Life.

 The new XGS series features significant changes from the XG series and takes network protection to a whole new level.
 If you buy a new firewall from Sophos, you will naturally go for the XGS series without thinking twice.
 This article here is therefore much more for customers who still have an XG firewall and want to find out if it is even worth upgrading to the new XGS series.